MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/objects.rst

 	obj.a = 4
 	print(obj.a, obj.b, obj.c)    -- display: 4   2   4:2

-Uncommenting the line ``local a = 1`` would change the last displayed column to :literal:`1:2` for the three prints because the *lambda* defined for ``obj.c`` would capture the local ``a`` as it would exist in its scope.
+Uncommenting the line :literal:`local a = 1` would change the last displayed column to :literal:`1:2` for the three prints because the *lambda* defined for :literal:`obj.c` would capture the local :literal:`a` as it would exist in its scope.
 As seen hereabove, once the environment is closed, the object still holds the variables as attributes.

 The MADX environment is an object that relies on this powerful feature to load MAD-X lattices, their settings and their "business logic", and provides functions, constants and elements to mimic the behavior of the global workspace of MAD-X to some extend: